-I started thinking about trauma responses last week when my partner caught a possum in our Havahart trap.
-He meant to catch the massive, wily groundhog whose vegetable-stealing, flower-mutilating offspring send us into frenzies of helpless rage every summer.
-(My spiritual practice brings me calm in many situations, but it evidently contains a groundhog exception clause.)
+I found myself thinking about trauma responses last week after my partner caught a possum in our Havahart trap.
+The possum was in the wrong place at the wrong time.
+Our intended target was a massive, wily groundhog whose vegetable-stealing, flower-mutilating offspring had been sending us into frenzies of helpless rage every summer.

-This possum didn’t “play possum:” he (or she) trundled off as soon as my partner opened the trap door, unlike an earlier capture when the possum feigned death even after the cage was open.
-Not until my exasperated partner shook him out onto the ground did he rouse himself and disappear into the trees.
+This time, the possum didn’t “play possum.”
+It trundled off as soon as my partner opened the trap door, unlike an earlier capture when the possum feigned death even after the cage was open.
+It didn’t rouse itself and trundle off until a full 20 minutes later, after my exasperated partner shook it out onto the ground.

 HSPs and non-HSPs respond differently